 This error signals instrument anomalies that could have impact in data quality (see RD1 for more comprehensive detailed description).
 In addition, it has been discovered that severe RFI may trigger this error flag as well: In some cases, RFIs sources strongly degrades the instrument correlation measurement.
 This degradation impacts the number of iterations required to converge in the internal L1A correlation correction and therefore is flagged as potential instrument error and further propagated to L1C product.
-Also, it should be mentioned that instrument errors might also be triggered by the increase of Arm-A temperatures during eclipse seasons, this is the case for the peak during January 2022, November 2022 and January 2023: LICEF-A4 slightly surpassed the threshold of 29°C used to set the flag.
+Also, it should be mentioned that instrument errors might also be triggered by the increase of Arm-A temperatures during eclipse seasons, this is the case for the peak during January 2022, November 2022, January 2023 and November 2023: LICEF-A4 slightly surpassed the threshold of 29°C used to set the flag.

-Besides commissioning period (May 2010), the instrument anomaly in January 2011 and the increase of Arm-A temperatures by the end of January 2022 and beginning of February 2022 (eclipse season), the number of flagged snapshots is very low, always being < 2.5%.
+Besides commissioning period (May 2010), the instrument anomaly in January 2011 and the increase of Arm-A temperatures from 2022 onwards, during the eclipse season (November and January), the number of flagged snapshots is very low, always being < 2.5%.
 An interesting drift is observed for the Instrument Error flag for Descending passes, as it clearly shows a progressive reduction of the number of corrupted snapshots from an average of 50 affected snapshots per day to an average of five.
 This can be related with the removal of on ground RFIs sources with respect the beginning of the mission.
 Interesting enough, the same trend cannot be appreciated for Ascending passes.
 This can be associated with the fact that reduction of RFI was particularly intense for some North American sources that mainly affected descending passes.